Cloud: Etymology

 The origin of the term "cloud" can be found in the Old English words clud or clod, meaning a hill or a mass of stone.
 Around the beginning of the 13th century, the word came to be used as a metaphor for rain clouds, because of the similarity in appearance between a mass of rock and cumulus heap cloud.
 Over time, the metaphoric usage of the word supplanted the Old English weolcan, which had been the literal term for clouds in general.

 Homospheric nomenclatures and cross-classification

 The table that follows is very broad in scope like the cloud genera template upon which it is partly based.
-There are some variations in styles of nomenclature between the classification scheme used for the troposphere (strict Latin except for surface based aerosols) and the higher levels of the homosphere (common terms, some informally derived from Latin).
-However, the schemes presented here share a cross-classification of physical forms and altitude levels to derive the 10 tropospheric genera, the fog and mist that forms at surface level, and several additional major types above the troposphere.
+There are some variations in styles of nomenclature between the classification scheme used for the troposphere (strict Latin except for surface-based aerosols) and the method used for the higher levels of the homosphere (common terms, some informally derived from Latin).
+However, these two schemes, both of which are authorized and used by the World Meteorological Organization, share a cross-classification of physical forms and altitude levels to derive the 10 tropospheric genera, the fog and mist that forms at surface level, and several additional major types above the troposphere.
 The cumulus genus includes four species that indicate vertical size which can affect the altitude levels.